 Section 2.
 Powers and Duties.

-Each of the officers of the Corporation shall have the usual powers and duties of his or her office and such additional powers and duties as shall from time to time be determined by the Board of Directors.
+Each of the Officers of the Corporation shall have the usual powers and duties of their office and such additional powers and duties as shall from time to time be determined by the Board of Directors.

 Section 3.
 Removal.

-Any officer, agent, or employee of the corporation may be removed from office, with or without cause, at any meeting of the Board of Directors by a vote of a majority of the total number of directors.
+An Officer may be removed from office, with or without cause, at any meeting of the Board of Directors by majority vote of the Directors, a quorum being present.

 Article V. Resignation.